atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/arranging-your-charts-as-a-dashboard.md

 ## Limited Variety

-At Chartio we have also noticed that dashboards with multiple chart type get more views to a point.
-Viewership peaks when three different types of charts are used, and it
+At Chartio we have also noticed that dashboards with multiple chart types get more views to a point.
+Viewership peaks when three different types of charts are used, and then it drops off.

 ![Chartio chart types variety](/assets/images/how-to-design-a-dashboard/arranging_your_charts_as_a_dashboard/chartioChart.png)